lchristmann/romaji2kana-api/README.md

 Sentence for Romaji<->Kana: Hajimemashite.
 REANDA-san desu.
 Yoroshiku onegai shimasu.

 > Attention with `is/{japanese, kana, hiragana, katakana}`: Japanese don't use spaces at all!!
-(For the conversion functions spaces in Japanese are supported and translate over to Romaji spaces)
+(For the conversion functions spaces in Japanese are supported and translate over to Romaji spaces)<br>
 > Attention with `is/{kana, hiragana, katakana}`: no sentence marks allowed!!

 <br>